Dermal Fillers Sydney

 - The effects of the dermal filler are not permanent because it is slowly resorbed by your body.

-- To ensure optimal and long-lasting results, you will need to undergo touch-up treatments at 6-12 months, after your initial session.
+- To maintain the results, you may need to undergo touch-up treatments at 6-12 months, after your initial session.

 - The hyaluronic acid filler attracts and binds with water, so it is important to stay well hydrated to maintain your results.